naguibihab/cloud-functions/README.md

 ## Usage

 ### `helloEvent()`
-A simple basic function that prints out the event data
+A simple basic function that prints out the event data triggered by http

 ##### To deploy the function `yarn deploy-with-env`